 Despite its low cost, it has a few features that you’d only expect to see on more expensive units.
 You can peform a deployment ground test using your battery and your igniter, to make sure that you’re not going to run into any problems during flight.
 By adding a simple switch and a little bit of wire, it’s possible to perform these tests at a safe distance away from the rocket, so you can actually do a live-charge test using the actual hardware you’re going to fly.

 The Quark has a serial output port that’s designed to be used with the standard Eggtimer Rocketry USB-TTL serial data cable, so you can test the output of the barometer chip to make sure that it’s working properly.
 It also sends out the real-time altitude once per second during flight.
-With the Eggtimer Telemetry Module (available soon), you can get real-time altitude data during flight, streamed to your Eggfinder LCD or RX receiver.
-This data can also be fed into a computer and used to provide a simple flight graph with readily available tools like Microsoft Excel or just about any other spreadsheet.
+With the Eggtimer Telemetry Module (available soon), you can get real-time altitude and status data during flight, streamed to your Eggfinder LCD receiver.